-If no one has been identified or the person isn't willing to become the appointee, steps must be taken to protect the claimant whilst a new appointee is found and relevant action may include contacting the Adult Social Services through the local authority.
+If no other person has been nominated or the person nominated isn't willing to become the appointee, steps must be taken to protect the claimant whilst a new appointee is found.
+Relevant action may include contacting the Adult Social Services through the local authority.